Empowering WebAssembly with Thin Kernel Interfaces: Evaluation of

 \paragraph{Asynchronous Signal Polling}

-The number of executed safepoints plays a critical role in execution overhead\footnote{ Note that safepoint overheads are mostly negligible for applications like the \texttt{paho-bench} that spend the majority of time suspended. }.
-As expected, we find that polling after every instruction is at least an order of magnitude slower than polling at loops or functions (Table~\ref{table_wali_signal_overhead}).
-The latter two are comparable in performance, typically incurring under 10\% slowdown over \sysname without signal polling.
-Both are also reasonable choices in practice, as the function scheme may favor compiler optimizations better while the loop scheme may enable more reactive signal handling while executing large, monolithic functions.
+The number of executed safepoints plays a critical role in execution overhead.
+Unsurprisingly, we find that polling after every instruction is prohibitively expensive--at least 10x slower than polling at loops or functions (Table~\ref{table_wali_signal_overhead}).
+The latter two are comparable, typically incurring under 10\% slowdown over \sysname without signal polling.
+Both are also reasonable choices in practice -- the function scheme may favor compiler optimizations better while the loop scheme may enable more reactive signal handling for large functions.